minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 Is it possible to do NERD in short queries, where there is fewer grammar clues or captitalization like in a sentence?
 Would `watch [harry potter] vs read [harry potter]` be resolved to `Harry Potter film` and `Harry Potter book`?
 I create a demo .
-I discovered that there are fewer dataset that deal with short text than I thought.
-Twitter datasets are an option, but developer has to deal with @ mention while I envisioned this as more of a search machine.
+I discovered that there are fewer dataset that deal with short query than I thought.

 **Hardware:** 2 GBs RAM, 1 shared CPU